 Here at Groundwork we recognise that by using the natural environment to its fullest, we can reduce the effects of climate change.
 As such, we place people and place at the heart of all of our work.

 We do this by helping people of all ages to protect, preserve and improve spaces that matter to them; from community parks, to river catchments to local allotments.
 Our landscape architects work with communities and landowners to introduce specialist solutions which reduce flooding, improve air quality and restore rivers to their natural form.

-Our approach over the past 40 years is locally driven and based on improving the sense of place, placing landscape and people at its heart.
-We believe that environmental resilience must be coupled with social resilience, putting people in a position to influence decisions that affect them, influence the spaces in which they live, and will respect, care for and understand for years to come.
+Groundwork’s approach over the past 40 years focuses on the fact that environmental resilience must also be coupled with social resilience.
+We work to ensure that local people can influence decisions that affect them.
+As a result, local people respect, care for and appreciate spaces for years to come.